EU and Latin American leaders hold a summit hoping to rekindle relationship with long-lost friends

 He also didn’t expect “any particular breakthrough” on the Mercosur deal or other outstanding trade agreements, but added that the summit could create momentum “that all of these trade agreements are coming together this year.”

-Megan Janetsky in Mexico City, and Eléonore Hughes in Rio de Janeiro, contributed to this report.
+AP journalists Megan Janetsky in Mexico City and Eléonore Hughes in Rio de Janeiro contributed to this report.